Top 10 Journey Albums

 # 8 – Eclipse

-We skip many years ahead on our Journey albums list to the group’s most recent album released in 2011 entitled Eclipse.
-This is a hard rocking album that features the guitar work of Neal Schon in a more dominant fashion than ever before on a Journey record – and we love it.
+We skip many years ahead on our Journey albums list to the group’s most recent album, released in 2011, entitled Eclipse.
+This is a hard-rocking album that features the guitar work of Neal Schon more dominantly than ever before on a Journey record – and we love it.
 The album’s opening track “City Of Hope,” almost sounds like a U2 cut in the beginning.
 It’s a shame this album faded from existence pretty quickly.
 This is a really good Journey album that we highly recommend that you probably don’t have in your collection.
 The album featured Arnel Pineda on lead vocals, Neal Schon on guitars, Jonathan Cain on keyboards, Ross Valory on bass and Deen Castronovo on drums.
 The Eclipse album was released in 2011.

 # 7 – Next

 Next on our top 10 Journey albums list is the album Next.
-Sorry we couldn’t resist.
+Sorry, we couldn’t resist.
 The album was released in 1977.
-It stands as Journeys third studio album.
-At the time Gregg Rolie was the band’s lead singer.
-The Next album would be Greg Rolie’s last Journey album and the band’s sound would change dramatically on a next record with the addition of Steve Perry as lead vocalist.
-Before Steve Perry joined Journey vocalist Roberts Fleischman joined the band and performed with them in concert and also served as a songwriter for the band.
-Despite Greg Rolie’s limited vocal abilities the album had some great tunes on it including the single “Spaceman.”
-The musicianship between the four is what made us place this one at seven.
+It stands as Journey’s third studio album.
+At the time, Gregg Rolie was the band’s lead singer.
+The Next album would be Greg Rolie’s last Journey album, and the band’s sound would change dramatically on the next record with the addition of Steve Perry as lead vocalist.
+Before Steve Perry joined Journey vocalist Roberts Fleischman joined the band and performed with them in concert and served as a songwriter for the band.
+Despite Greg Rolie’s limited vocal abilities, the album had some great tunes, including the single “Spaceman.”
+The musicianship between the four made us place this one at seven.
 The band was on fire at time on this recording.
-Check out the great progressive rock sounding instrumental “Nickel and Dime.”
+Check out the great progressive rock-sounding instrumental “Nickel and Dime.”

 # 6 – Raised on Radio

-Journeys Raised on Radio album was a much better album than most people gave it credit for.
-The album served as the to follow up to there incredible record titled Frontiers in 1983.
-It took Journey three years to release the Raised on Radio album.
+Journeys Raised on Radio album was much better than most people gave it credit for.
+The album served as the follow-up to their incredible record titled Frontiers in 1983.
+It took Journey three years to release the album Raised on Radio.
 The album was released in the spring of 1986.
-At the time Journey had just become a trio of Steve Perry, Neal Schon and Jonathan Cain as bassist Ross Valory and the great drummer Steve Smith were actually fired from Journey.
+At the time, Journey had just become a trio of Steve Perry, Neal Schon, and Jonathan Cain as bassist Ross Valory, and the great drummer Steve Smith was actually fired from Journey.
 Session musicians were used instead on the record to replace Smith and Valory.
-Still, there were many great songs released on the album including the lead single “Be Good To Yourself.”
-Other standout tracks included the songs “Girl Can’t Help It, I’ll be alright Without You, The Eyes Of a Woman, and Suzanne.”
+Still, many great songs were released on the album, including the lead single, “Be Good To Yourself.”
+Other standout tracks included the songs “Girl Can’t Help It, I’ll be Alright Without You, The Eyes Of a Woman, and Suzanne.”

 # 5 – Evolution

-The second half of our top 10 Journey albums list starts presents the Big 5.
-These next five albums were Journey’s most successful records from both a commercial and artistic standpoint.
-At number five on our list is Journey’s actual fifth studio album entitled Evolution.
+The second half of our top 10 Journey album list presents the Big 5.
+The following five albums were Journey’s most successful records from both a commercial and artistic standpoint.
+At number five on our list is Journey’s fifth studio album, Evolution.
 This was Steve Smith’s first album.
-The album featured the huge hit “Loving, Touching, Squeezing.”
-The song became a top 20 hit on the Billboard Hot 100 peaking at number 16.
-The song was written by Steve Perry.
-Journey’s lead singer Steve Perry actually received writing credit on every song on the album.
+The album featured the massive hit “Loving, Touching, Squeezing.”
+The song became a top 20 hit on the Billboard Hot 100, peaking at number 16.
+Steve Perry wrote the song.
+Journey’s lead singer, Steve Perry, received writing credit on every song on the album.
 Evolution was the second album to feature Steve Perry on vocals.
 The Evolution album was released in 1979.

 # 4 – Departure